lbl-srg/soep/doc-design/source/numericalMethods.rst

 Thus, the component :math:`q_i(t)` changes its state when it differs from :math:`x_i(t)` by :math:`\pm\Delta q_i`.
-:num:`Figure #fig-qss1-example` shows an example of a quantization function for QSS1.
+:numref:`fig-qss1-example` shows an example of a quantization function for QSS1.

 .. _fig-qss1-example: